TUTO Cylindrical Metal Tea Box to Personalize

 You can now store your tea in your new personalized tea box!

-- half a sheet of Japanese paper (in the colors and patterns of your choice)
+half a sheet of Japanese paper (in the colors and patterns of your choice)

-- a cutting rule
+- a cutting ruler

 - white vinyl glue